CSCfi/sda-filesystem/README.md

     	log to standard error instead of files
   -mount string
     	Path to Data Gateway mount point
-  -project string
-    	SD Connect project if it differs from that in the VM -sdapply
+  -sdapply
       Connect only to SD Apply
   -stderrthreshold value